Engage with Your Customers

 Jasper works with Sarayu and Alessandra Pesola, the community manager, to come up with specific goals for Lira’s customer experience.
 As the three of them brainstorm, they realize that there’s a different list of goals for each type of customer.
 They actually need two distinct experiences: a customer community for individual clients, and a customer account portal for business clients.
 Luckily, Community Cloud makes that easy.

 |Lira’s Individual Client Customer Support Community||Lira’s Business Client Customer Support Community|

-- Number of cases deflected because of the community
+- Number of deflected cases

 - Time spent by a support agent on each case